Informatica deal with French health research agency highlights role of data in pandemic fight

 “We are intelligently matching patient information and everything about the patient — like the genetics of the patient, trial details, the specific vaccines that are part of the trial, other pertinent details — to help with the vaccination and drug development efforts of Inserm, as well as other life sciences organizations,” Ghai said.

 Ghai said Informatica has seen a surge in demand from the health sector.
-Informatica now works with the MD Anderson Cancer Center, the Mayo Clinic, and the Cleveland Clinic, as well as the U.S. Food And Drug Administration.
+Informatica now works with the MD Anderson Cancer Center, the Mayo Clinic, and the Cleveland Clinic, as well as the U.S. Food and Drug Administration (FSA).

 For the FDA, Informatica helps provide more visibility into the drug supply chain, drug data, and details about the drugs.

 “The common problem within organizations is this data is in silos,” Ghai said.
-“We help the FDA break down those silos so that when you are speaking about a particular drug, you know all of the various chemicals that go into the drug, you have various details on the supply chain that supports the assembly and manufacturing of the drug, and the facilities where that drug is manufactured in terms of things like climate and temperature control.”
+“We help the FDA break down those silos so that when you are speaking about a particular drug, you know all of the various chemicals that go into the drug [and] you have various details on the supply chain that supports the assembly and manufacturing of the drug and the facilities where that drug is manufactured in terms of things like climate and temperature control.”

-Informatica is also working with an undisclosed U.S. organization based on the East Coast to manage contract tracing efforts.
+Informatica is also working with an undisclosed U.S. organization based on the East Coast to manage COVID-19 contract tracing efforts.

 “We are helping them access patient statistics, search forecasts, and demand for ventilators,” Ghai said.
 “We’re helping them build a consolidated list of all folks that have had COVID-19 in terms of their locations, their home addresses, and through that, enabling contact tracing programs.
 This creates a report that’s being generated on a daily basis for the governor of the state.”

-Ghai said it’s been gratifying to make organizations more fact-based and data-driven.
+Ghai said it has been gratifying to make organizations more fact-based and data-driven.
 And he hopes one silver lining of the pandemic is a continuation of the acceleration toward digital transformation and improved data management that Informatica saw last year.

 “It’s remarkable to see the elevation of data in 2020,” he said.
 “Nobody feels comfortable going with their gut anymore.
 Everybody wants data, everybody wants fact-based decisions.
 Everybody wants resiliency and agility in their systems, their processes, and their data.
 A roadmap that was multi-year is now being executed in a matter of months.
 Frankly, that is extremely exciting for us.”